Potential and limitations of quantum extreme learning machines: Multiple injections

 where we have introduced the resulting channel $\tilde\Phi$.
 By the argument used in~\Cref{sec:QELM_single_injection}, the possible outputs after linear post-processing of the outcome probabilities are all and only those of the form

-for some observable acting in the space of $n$ copies of $\rho$.
+for some observable $\tilde{\calO}$ acting in the space of $n$ copies of $\rho$.

-Training these models thus proceeds similarly to the linear case: the probabilities are estimated from measurements performed after each series of $n$ injections, and these probabilities are then used to solve~\cref{eq:main_problem_statement} and thus find the optimal train parameters $W$. ~\Cref{fig:scheme_QELM_vs_QRCSs} shows a schematic comparison between the multiple-injection model here described and the QRC case.
+Training these models thus proceeds similarly to the linear case: the probabilities are estimated from measurements performed after each series of $n$ injections, and these probabilities are then used to solve~\cref{eq:main_problem_statement} and thus find the optimal train parameters $W$. ~\Cref{fig:scheme_QELM_vs_QRCSs} shows a scheme of the multiple-injection model here described.

 After $n$ injections, the space on which the effective POVM acts has dimension

 with $\dim(\calH)\equiv m$ the dimension of each input state.
 This is the number of degrees of freedom characterising a symmetric tensor of the form $\rho^{\otimes n}$ with $\rho\in\rmD(\calH)$.
 This is also the space where the target observables $\calO$ live.
 It follows that, in order to be able to reconstruct arbitrary functionals of $\rho$ up to the maximum order of $n$, the measurement must contain at least $d_{n,m}$ linearly independent components.